Islamic design

 Japanese gardens

 In considering Oriental gardens it has to be borne in mind that the vocabulary we in the West use in their design – such as form, texture, sound, motion and colour – are not as important in design and enjoyment as aesthetic – philosphical and religious – and symbolic elements.
 These are key concepts used in the overall composition of the garden and might not be looked for by a Western observer.
-In this I think there is some similarity with Islamic design.
+In this I believe there is some similarity with Islamic design.
 Almost every Japanese garden incorporates elements relating to water, islands of stone, plants and garden accessories, elements that relate to Japan and the development there of Zen Bhuddism introduced in the thirteenth century.
-The late Dr. Kawana described the Japanese garden as having a number of intrinsic features.
+The late Dr. Kawana described the Japanese garden as having a number of intrinsic features: symbolism, aesthetic and design, though I have expanded the description to include elements described in another essay on Zen and its relationship with the Japanese garden.

 go to top of page